ivozandhuis/reuseDeVries/paper/paper.md

 * the dataset De Vries
  * original research
  * original data; EASY; conversion from SPSS

-    - the horror that is called .POR
+### The horror that is called .POR
+* Save as CSV
+* Export including labels
+* We need the codebook to know whether data is complete or added by SPSS.

 ## Workflow adding links to the data
 * linking the original source at Amsterdam City Archives